shyuwang/Apriori-Algorithm/README.md

 FILES: Apriori.py; adult.csv

 RUNTIME INSTRUCTIONS: Load adult.csv into same directory as Apriori.py.
 Run Apriori.py and relevant results will be printed(runtime and frequent itemsets).

+### apriori_algo.ipynb
+Python3 version of apriori algorithm, revised based on solution provided by Vitkin